October is Education Month

-We are inviting all members to join our UFCW 1518 Education Month in July 2020.
-For the first time in the union’s history, all of our courses are being offered online so you can take part from the comfort and safety of your home.
+We are inviting all members to join our second UFCW 1518 Education Month in October 2020.
+All of our courses are being offered online so you can take part from the comfort and safety of your home.
 Join us for this exciting new chapter in union education and make a difference in your workplace and your community!

-—Rosanna Hussain, Shop Steward & Organizing 101 participant
+— Rosanna Hussain, Shop Steward & Organizing for Power participant

 Achieve Your Goals

 All courses in this round of Education Month will be delivered online.
 There are courses available for both stewards & non-stewards!
 Course offerings are divided in three categories, listed below: Foundational Coursework, Development Coursework & Advanced Coursework.

 - The deadline to apply for all courses that require a time-off request is Thursday, September 10.

 - The deadline to register for other courses that don’t require a time-off request is Sunday, September 27.

 Learn about the benefits of your union membership!This one and a half hour workshop is an opportunity to learn more about being a UFCW 1518 member, your rights under the collective agreement, and what we do with your dues.
 Members who have never attended a Member Orientation will receive a $50 reimbursement of their union initiation fee!
 Join this class to meet other union activists and get inspired by the movement you’re now a part of.
 Requirements (for reimbursement):

 - To have never attended a Member Orientation before